Municipalities Carry Most of Milfoil Funding Burden

 November 19, 2013

 Considering that the State of New Hampshire owns and regulates the state’s water bodies but pays just 18% of the milfoil control cost, lake advocacy groups such as Ossipee Lake Alliance are urging the state to increase funding for its matching grant program.
 Alliance Executive Director Bob Reynolds says towns are becoming overburdened with invasive species control costs.More »

 NH Milfoil 2015

 Lake communities like ours pay almost 90 percent of the direct costs of controlling milfoil in state-owned waters.
 In partnership with other New Hampshire lake organizations, we are seeking the state’s commitment to pay 50 percent of the cost of milfoil control by 2015 and establish a timeline for paying all of the cost by 2020.
-Look for more about NH Milfoil 2015 on this website starting in April, 2013.
+Look for more about NH Milfoil 2015 on this website.
+Coming soon.

 The Smart Report: Level Going Down — October, 17, 2013

 Still great weather, but the autumn drawdown means winter is right around the corner.